Documentary letter of credit

 The cost of the call depends on your local service provider.

-- The supplier (beneficiary) who has received an L/C enjoys a promise of payment by the bank which has opened it.
+- The supplier (beneficiary) who has received an L/C grants a promise of payment by the bank which has opened it.

-- For the beneficiary, the confirmation of an L/C by the beneficiary’s bank operates as additional security of payment.
+- For the beneficiary, the confirmation of an L/C by the beneficiary’s bank result in additional security of payment.

-- The payer (L/C’s applicant) has assurance, in accordance with the L/C terms and conditions, that goods characterized by certain specifications, volume and quality will be delivered in due time.
+- The payer (L/C’s applicant) has assurance, in accordance with the L/C terms and conditions, that goods characterized by certain specifications, volume and quality will be delivered in agreed time.

 - Properly defined documents which should be presented by the beneficiary are the proof that the goods exist and have been shipped to the payer.